mdavezac/LaDa/sphinx-doc/source/userguide/config.rst

                               '  if i == world.rank: print gethostname(), i\n'        \
                               '  world.barrier()\n'

-  .. py:function:: modify_global_comm(lada.process.mpi.Communicator)->None
+  .. py:function:: modify_global_comm(pylada.process.mpi.Communicator)->None

-     Called after figuring the hostnames of the nodes LaDa should run on.
+     Called after figuring the hostnames of the nodes Pylada should run on.
 It is a callable tacking the global communicator as sole input.
-It should modify the callable such that :py:data:`~lada.placement` can make sense of a communicator and issue the correct placement configuration to the mpirun program.
+It should modify the callable such that :py:data:`~pylada.placement` can make sense of a communicator and issue the correct placement configuration to the mpirun program.
 By default, this function does nothing.

-  .. py:function:: placement(lada.process.mpi.Communicator)->str
+  .. py:function:: placement(pylada.process.mpi.Communicator)->str

-     Callable which takes an :py:class:`~lada.mpi.Communicator` and returns a string which tells the mpirun program which nodes to run on.
-The string is substituted for "{placement}" in :py:data:`~lada.mpirun_exe`.
+     Callable which takes an :py:class:`~pylada.mpi.Communicator` and returns a string which tells the mpirun program which nodes to run on.
+The string is substituted for "{placement}" in :py:data:`~pylada.mpirun_exe`.
 In most cases (e.g. default), this means writing a machine file to disk and telling mpirun where it is with "-machinefile".